U54Bioinformatics/PhylinSic_Project/README.md

 the Snakefile that describe how to do this.

 *Another issue*: the picard and gatk4 packages in Conda require different versions of openjdk.
-When installing gatk4, conda downgraded openjdk, which broke picard.
-To work aroud this, I used picard from conda and installed GATK4 outside conda (and configured the Snakefile accordingly).
+When I installed gatk4, conda downgraded openjdk, which broke picard.
+To work around this, I used picard from conda and installed Java+GATK4 manually (and configured the Snakefile accordingly).